 This policy covers basic risks at an edtech business, such as accidental damage to a client's property.
 Bundle it with commercial property insurance for savings in a business owner’s policy.

-This policy helps edtech businesses survive data breaches and cyberattacks by helping to pay for recovery expenses, lawsuits, and other related costs.
+This policy helps edtech businesses survive data breaches and cyberattacks by helping pay for recovery expenses, lawsuits, and other related costs.

 Tech E&O, also called professional liability insurance, covers lawsuits related to the performance of your edtech platform.
 You can often add intellectual property and media liability coverage.

 Most states require workers' comp for education technology companies that have employees.
-It also protects sole proprietors from work injury costs that health insurance might deny.
+It also protects sole proprietors from work bodily injury costs that health insurance might deny.

 This policy covers the cost of accidents involving a vehicle owned by an edtech business.
 Most states require this coverage for business-owned vehicles.